alexskreen/JavaScript-jQuery-Independent-Project/README.md

 # _Programming Language Suggester_

-#### _This program asks the user a list of questions then generates a first coding langauge to best fit them_, 1/17/2020_
+#### _This program asks the user a list of questions then generates a first coding langauge to best fit them, 1/17/2020_

 #### By _**Alex Skreen**_